lynixliu/SwiftAvroCore/README.md

 # SwiftAvroCore

-The SwiftAvroCore framework implements the core coding functionalities that are required in Apache Avro™ 1.8.2 Specification.
-It provides user-friendly Codable interface introduced from Swift 4 to encode and decode Avro schema, binray data as well as the JSON format data.
+The SwiftAvroCore framework implements the core coding functionalities that are required in Apache Avro™.
+The schema format support Avro 1.8.2 and later Specification.
+It provides user-friendly Codable interface introduced from Swift 5 to encode and decode Avro schema, binray data as well as the JSON format data.

 It is designed to achieve the following goals: